 The first Faulkner issue appeared in 1961.
 From that issue onward, the shift to literary subjects was steady, and the summer 1963 issue announced that “The Mississippi Quarterly welcomes contributions in the humanities and the social sciences dealing with the South, past and present.”

-Mississippi Quarterly continues to devote one issue per volume to special topics and has produced special issues on Southern Poetry, American Indian Literatures and Cultures of the South, Lynching and American Culture, and William Styron’s The Confessions of Nat Turner, as well as on authors such as Lewis Nordan, Richard Wright, and Eudora Welty.
+Mississippi Quarterly continues to devote one issue per volume to special topics and has produced special issues on Southern Poetry, Expanding the Archive in Civil War Studies, Lynching and American Culture, and William Styron’s The Confessions of Nat Turner, as well as on authors such as Lewis Nordan, Richard Wright, and Eudora Welty.